Skip to main content

 R 792.10261 Scope.

 Rule 261.
-The rules in subpart A and this subpart govern practice and procedure in all contested cases pending in the small claims division and shall be known as the small claims rules.
+The rules in subparts A and C of this part govern practice and procedure in all contested cases pending in the small claims division and are known as the small claims rules.
 If an applicable small claims rule does not exist, then the entire tribunal rules govern, except for rules that pertain to discovery, which, in the small claims division, is by leave of the tribunal only.

 R 792.10263 Jurisdiction.

 Rule 263.
-(1) A property tax appeal petition contesting a property’s state equalized or taxable value may be heard in the small claims division if any 1 of the following properties is exclusively involved:
+(1) A contested case disputing a property’s state equalized or taxable value may be heard in the small claims division if any 1 of the following properties is exclusively involved:

 (d) Real property with less than 4 rental units.